-Although the results of this paper are limited (primarily) to firstorder programs, we discuss ongoing work that naturally extends our approach to the higher-order case in §5.3.
-The remainder of this section presents a short overview of our work, highlighting some of the technical challenges we solve.
+Although the results of this paper are limited (primarily) to firstorder programs, we discuss the extension to the higher-order case in §5.3.
+The remainder of this section presents a short overview of our work and some technical challenges that we solve.